 “The brands that struggle most are those who choose Turkey on unit price alone without modelling total landed cost.
 When you add duty, freight, QC visits, and the cost of one failed run, the saving often disappears.” — Silk Routes Manufacturing Team

-Mistake 1: Comparing factory gate prices without calculating total landed cost Why it happens: brands see the Turkish unit price and compare it directly to a UK quote, without adding duty, freight, insurance, and QC costs.
-Exact fix: build a landed cost model before making any sourcing decision.
-Add 12% duty, £200–£400 freight per shipment, and £500–£1,500 for a QC visit.
+Mistake 1 — Comparing factory gate prices without calculating total landed cost.
+Brands see the Turkish unit price and compare it directly to a UK quote, without adding duty, freight, insurance, and QC costs.
+Fix: build a landed cost model before making any sourcing decision.
+Confirm your factory’s fabric origin first, since that determines whether duty applies at all, then add realistic freight (£200–£400 per shipment) and a QC visit (£500–£1,500).
 Then compare.

-Mistake 2: Not verifying factory certifications independently Why it happens: factories send certificate PDFs that look legitimate but may be expired, transferred, or not applicable to the factory floor producing your order.
-Exact fix: verify all certifications directly through the issuing body’s online database — OEKO-TEX has a public certificate search at oeko-tex.com.
+Mistake 2 — Not verifying factory certifications independently.
+Factories send certificate PDFs that look legitimate but may be expired, transferred, or not applicable to the factory floor producing your order.
+Fix: verify all certifications directly through the issuing body’s online database — OEKO-TEX has a public certificate search through its Label Check tool.
 Never accept a PDF alone.

-Mistake 3: Underestimating communication and time zone friction Why it happens: brands assume WhatsApp and email bridge the gap.
+Mistake 3 — Underestimating communication and time zone friction.
+Brands assume WhatsApp and email bridge the gap.
 In practice, a two-hour time difference plus language barriers slows every approval cycle.
-Exact fix: build an additional week into every approval milestone.
+Fix: build an additional week into every approval milestone.
 Assign one named contact at the factory.
 Confirm all decisions in writing, not voice messages.

-Mistake 4: Locking in a Turkish supplier without a written contract covering IP and pattern ownership Why it happens: the relationship starts informally, and brands assume goodwill protects them.
-Exact fix: use a written manufacturing agreement that explicitly assigns pattern, sample, and tech pack ownership to the brand.
-This applies regardless of country — but enforcement is harder cross-border.
+Mistake 4 — Locking in a Turkish supplier without a written contract covering IP and pattern ownership.
+The relationship starts informally, and brands assume goodwill protects them.
+Fix: use a written manufacturing agreement that explicitly assigns pattern, sample, and tech pack ownership to the brand.
+This applies regardless of country, but enforcement is harder cross-border.

-Mistake 5: Ignoring post-Brexit Rules of Origin requirements Why it happens: brands that started sourcing from Turkey pre-2021 continue under the assumption that nothing has changed.
-Exact fix: check HMRC’s current Rules of Origin guidance for clothing imports from Turkey.
-If your Turkish factory uses fabric from outside Turkey, the Rules of Origin position may affect your duty liability.
+Mistake 5 — Assuming Turkish-made automatically means duty-free.
+Brands that started sourcing from Turkey pre-2021 sometimes assume nothing has changed, or assume the FTA covers them automatically.
+Fix: confirm with your factory exactly where their fabric originates, and check HMRC’s current Rules of Origin guidance for clothing imports from Turkey.
+If your factory uses fabric from outside Turkey, your duty liability may be very different from what you expect.
 Confirm with a customs broker before placing orders.

 Is manufacturing in Turkey cheaper than the UK in 2026?

 At factory gate level, yes — Turkish unit costs are typically 35–50% lower depending on garment type.
-However, once 12% import duty, freight, customs clearance, and quality control costs are added, the total landed cost gap narrows significantly, particularly on runs below 300 units per style.
+However, once freight, customs clearance, and quality control costs are added, and depending on whether your goods qualify for 0% duty under the UK-Turkey FTA or fall back to the 8–12% MFN rate, the total landed cost gap narrows significantly, particularly on runs below 300 units per style.

 Do I pay import duty on clothing made in Turkey?